-If the pistils are almost sticking out but the trichomes are still translucent, the plant is too young and not ready for harvesting.
+If the pistils are almost sticking out, but the trichomes are still translucent, the plant is too young and unprepared for harvesting.
 You can, however, harvest at this point if you do not want your weed to be potent.
 Keep in mind that you will get a lower yield at this point.

 The harvest window passes once the trichomes start withering or turning grey.
-Weed harvested at this stage will act more as a sedative and will not have a lot of psychoactive effects.
+Weed harvested at this stage will act more as a sedative and will not have many psychoactive effects.
 To get the best weed, harvest within four weeks after the beginning of the harvest window.

 Some weed strains, like the Haze and Sativa strains, never turn amber.
 You will know when to harvest weed once almost all their trichomes have turned white or cloudy.

-Although you should allow for the correct time and organic plant changes to occur before harvesting, sometimes you just do not have the patience for it.
-The good thing is, there are ways to speed up the harvesting time without sacrificing yields and quality.
+Although you should allow for the correct time and organic plant changes to occur before harvesting, sometimes you do not have the patience.
+The good thing is there are ways to speed up the harvesting time without sacrificing yields and quality.
 Let us look at some of them.

 1. Fewer Hours of Light in the Flowering Stage: You can change the amount of light you allow your plants to get after they start flowering.
 The amount of light should depend on the strain you planted.
 Sativa and Haze strains, for example, can mature well without a lot of light.
 Restricting the amount of light helps the buds mature faster.